LocalMiner/Installer/About.md

 #### Can I Change World File
 Sure LocalMiner Host All Files On Your LocalComputer and Gives You 100% \
 Access To All Server Files.
-You Can Change Plugins , Server Jar , etc.
+You Can Change Plugins , Server Jar , etc. \
+Location to All Files `C:\LocalMiner\Server`

 #### How Can I Support to This Porject
 You Can Support The Project By Give A Star To This Project.
 This Help Us \
 Stay Motivated And Help To Keep Track Down Project Performance.

-#### I Change My Server Version its Not Working
-Make Sure Your Jar File Name is "server.jar" (Case Senstive) \
-Also Make Sure if you using Verion Below 1.17 You need to Downgrade Your Java Verion To.